Help for dog food guarding

 To build that understanding, Bodin’s caregivers spent lots of time with him in calm, quiet areas, treating him to food puzzles and teaching him how to do trades.
 When he was finished getting all the morsels out of his food puzzle, his caregiver would offer him a treat in exchange for it.
 While he was eating a meal from his bowl, caregivers would stand a comfortable distance away from the bowl, toss treats into it, and then trade a treat for the bowl once it was empty.

-Fairness and respect
+Fairness and respect for a dog

 Because Bodin’s caregivers always treated him with fairness and respect, he gradually became less wary of them.
 He got comfortable doing trades and came to see it as a fun give-and-take game rather than a desperate battle for survival.
 While Bodin still has clear boundaries around food and prefers to have a good amount of personal space at mealtimes, he no longer feels like he needs to choke his dinners down for fear that they’ll be taken away before he can eat his fill.